sebastianselander/dotfiles/.config/polybar/polybar-bluetooth/README.md

 ## Installation

-Place the shell script files in your preferred sctipt directory.
+Place the shell script files in your preferred script directory.

 Add  the module to your polybar config file
 ```ini